stormpath/stormpath.github.io/source/guides/api-key-management/index.markdown

 You will mostly likely create a Stormpath Account when a Developer signs up for access to your API.
 Below is an example of how to create a user account in code:

-{% codetab id:create-account langs:java node python %}
+{% codetab id:create-account langs:java node %}
 ------
 //Create the account object
 Account account = client.instantiate(Account.class);